 There’s a very clear chain of command when it comes to trading forex.

 Your brain is the undisputed leader of the bunch – it sees everything, knows everything, and makes all the important decisions.

 Your fingers are best compared to the foot soldiers – executing whatever the mind orders – moving across your keyboard, mouse, or touch screen.

 But you also have to make use of your eyes – they are perhaps best equated to your information gatherers or spies – they provide the information the brain has to process, so they are your first line of attack against the onslaught of information you need to go through when trading.

 So just like it is important to provide your mind food – you should also strive to keep your eyes clear and well-rested.

-Close your eyes (not to sleep) for a couple of minutes, focus on something further away from the screen, pick a couple of permanent objects in varying distances and take a moment to focus on each of them – this will not only help improve your concentration levels and decrease stress from your visual centers – it will also help your vision in the long run, well beyond your trading years.
+Close your eyes (not to sleep) for a couple of minutes, focus on something further away from the screen, pick a couple of permanent objects at varying distances and take a moment to focus on each of them – this will not only help improve your concentration levels and decrease stress from your visual centers – but it will also help your vision in the long run, well beyond your trading years.